“While it doesn’t sound too exciting, I believe happiness is being 100% accountable for your life.”

 When this transfer of responsibility is done effectively and consistently by leaders, everyone experiences happiness commensurate to accountability.
 The job of good leaders is to adopt and support systems that foster self-directedness and personal responsibility.
 As you grow your company (or your family or self), if you want to experience and promote happiness, a necessary precursor to widespread and far-reaching success (that does follow), is to make proactive, nurturing support of accountability your number one goal and commitment.
 I am here to help if you need my support.
 We are experiencing contentious times.

-This article was published in the St. Louis Small Business Monthly, July 2016
+This article was published in the column The Extraordinary Workplace in the St. Louis Small Business Monthly, July 2016